 Here is a selection of top masseria lodging in Puglia or Apulia.
-I have stayed in, eaten at, or visited each of them (the ones I've stayed in are listed first).
 Most of these masserie are on the Masseria coast, between Bari and Brindisi, or on the Salento Peninsula south of Lecce.
-See our Puglia map.

 Posta Santa Croce is a family-run masseria with 4 nicely renovated apartments set among olive trees.
-It's the furthest north of the masserie in this list, just 10 minutes from the coast near Trani.
+It's just 10 minutes from the coast near Trani.
 It's centrally located to visit several interesting places in Puglia and it's a relaxing and comfortable place to return to after a day of sight-seeing.
 Highly recommended for a real masseria experience.

-Masseria Cimino is an 18th century fortified farm house and tower on a rustic-looking estate surrounded by wildflowers, catus, olive groves, and vegetable gardens.
-There are fifteen comfortable-looking rooms, a cozy lounge and restaurant decorated with old farming implements, a swimming pool, and nice outdoor sitting area.
+Masseria Cimino is the upscale guesthouse of the San Domenico golf course, though it's open to non-golfers as well.
+It's in an 18th century fortified farmhouse and tower on a rustic-looking estate surrounded by wildflowers, cactus, olive groves, and vegetable gardens.
+There are 15 rooms, a cozy lounge, and restaurant decorated with old farming implements, a swimming pool, and nice outdoor sitting areas.
 Original architectural features and colors of the house were preserved during restoration.
-It's close to the sea, San Domenico golf course, and the archeological site of Egnazia.

-Masseria Torre Coccoro is a five-star luxury resort with spa, swimming pool, restaurant, a nine-hole golf course, and private beach.
-Some rooms and suites have private swimming pool or jacuzzi, fireplace, sea views, or private terrace or garden.
+Masseria Torre Coccoro is a five-star luxury resort with a spa, a swimming pool, a restaurant, a nine-hole golf course, and a private beach.
+Some rooms and suites have private pools or jacuzzis, fireplaces, sea views, or private terraces or gardens.
 Torre Coccaro has cooking courses for guests to learn to make typical dishes of Puglia.
-I participated in a cooking course followed by a fantastic lunch in the restaurant which included dishes we made in class.
-The grounds are beautiful but I didn't see any of the rooms.